RexConner1/MyMDB/README.md

 ## Main Features
 - Able to create, edit, and delete users
-- Able to create, edit, and delete medias for EACH user -i.e each user has their own environment
+- Able to create, edit, and delete medias for EACH user
+    - i.e. each user has their own environment
 - Sorts media by title

 ## User Stories